Miltonly/Streets/Robertson Crescent

 Schools and catchment

 Public elementary catchment falls to E.W.
-Foster Public School, walkable from the crescent itself; W.I.
-Dick Middle School is also within walking distance.
-Catholic elementary students draw to Our Lady of Fatima or Guardian Angels, both a five-minute drive.
-Secondary students attend Milton District High School for the public board or Bishop P.F.
-Reding for Catholic, each roughly five minutes by car.
-The concentration of schools within a short radius makes Robertson a practical choice for families with children at multiple stages.
+Foster Public School, which sits directly on Robertson Crescent itself, and W.I.
+Dick Middle School, also within the immediate area.
+Older students draw to Milton District High School, a five-minute drive.
+Catholic students attend Our Lady of Fatima Catholic Elementary or Guardian Angels Catholic Elementary, both five minutes away, with secondary options at Bishop P.F.
+Reding Catholic Secondary School or St. Kateri Tekakwitha Catholic Secondary School, each within a six-minute drive.
+The concentration of schools within a short radius makes this a practical stretch for families with children at different stages.

 Who this street suits